Online mirror descent and dual averaging: keeping pace in the dynamic case: Comparing DS-OMD and DA

-\comment{The above closed formula for the iterates is advantageous when we want to compare the iterates of DA with iterates from other algorithms since it depends only on the subgradients \(\ghat_t\) and not directly on the iterates \(x_t\).} In the next theorem, proven in~\Appendix{comparison_app}, we write DS-OMD in a similar form, but with vectors from the normal cone of \(\X\) creeping into the formula due to the back and forth between the primal and dual spaces.
-Recall that the \textbf{normal cone} of \(\X\) at a point \(x \in \X\) is the set~\(N_{\X}(x) \coloneqq \setst{p \in \Reals^n}{\iprod{p}{z - x} \leq 0~\text{for all}~z \in \X}\).
-The result in~\citet[Theorem~11]{McMahan17} is similar but slightly more intricate due to the use of time-varying mirror maps.
-Moreover, this result does not directly apply when we have stabilization.
+\comment{The above closed formula for the iterates is advantageous when we want to compare the iterates of DA with iterates from other algorithms since it depends only on the subgradients \(\ghat_t\) and not directly on the iterates \(x_t\).} In the next theorem, proven in~\Appendix{comparison_app}, we write DS-OMD in a similar form, but with vectors from the normal cone of \(\X\) creeping into the formula due to repeatedly mapping between the primal and dual spaces.
+The result by~\citet[Theorem~11]{McMahan17} is similar but slightly more intricate due to the use of time-varying mirror maps.
+Moreover, their result does not directly apply when we have stabilization.

 \begin{restatable}{theorem}{AvgMinForm} Let $\{f_t\}_{t \geq 1}$ with $f_t : \X \rightarrow \R$ be a sequence of convex functions and let \(\eta \colon \Naturals \to \Reals_{>0}\) be non-increasing.
 Let $\{x_t\}_{t \geq 1}$ and \(\{\ghat_t\}_{t \geq 1}\) be as in Algorithm~\ref{alg:somd}.
 Then, there are $\{p_t\}_{t \geq 1}$ with $p_t \in N_{\X}(x_t)$ for all $t \geq 1$ such that, if~\(\gamma_i = 1\) for all \(i \geq 1\), then for all \(t \geq 0\)